wejgaard/HolonEForth/README.md

 # HolonEForth

-HolonEForth combines Chen-Hanson Ting' s famous eforth.fs and eForthOverview.pdf in a CMS,
+HolonEForth combines Chen-Hanson Ting' s universal eforth.fs and eForthOverview.pdf in a CMS,

 and presents and handles source code and documentation together in a book view.